rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 appears in the deontological approaches section.
 That's because I claim that tool AIs (as typically described) are just _purely deontological_ AIs.
 [Agency is mostly just a set of capabilities coupled with (long-term) consequentialism][firstprinagency].
-If wish to remove agency while keeping capabilities, we must remove consequentialism yielding a deontological AI.
+If we wish to remove agency while keeping capabilities, we must remove consequentialism yielding a deontological AI.
 It may also be possible to reduce agency by removing some capabilities (such as self-modeling), this will be discussed in the section on restriction based